Can’t sleep? These vitamins could be to blame

 Along with looking at your bedtime habits, it’s also worth considering the fuel you’re putting in your body, as this affects your brain’s performance, your memory, your ability to learn, make decisions, regulates your mood—and even how you sleep.

 Currently, 99% of us aren’t getting the nutrition we need, meaning there’s a chance that we’re lacking in key nutrients.
-This is vital as certain deficiencies have been linked to poor rest, insomnia, and even sleep apnea—here are the six vitamins that could help you to sleep.
+This is vital as certain deficiencies have been linked to poor rest, insomnia, and even sleep apnea.
+Read on to find out how vitamin B1 and B2; vitamin B6 and B12; vitamin D; and vitamin E could help you sleep.

 Vitamin D plays a starring role in your bone health, immune function, inflammation control, and mood regulation.
 When it comes to shut-eye, recent research shows that a deficiency in vitamin D is linked to lessened sleep quality and shorter amounts of time spent asleep (especially in those 50+).